CtrlK

 Conciseness

 Extremely verbose.
 The 'When to Use This Skill' section repeats what the description already covers.
-The detailed JSON output example, the exhaustive recommendation breakdowns, and the lengthy 'How This Skill Works' section explain things Claude can infer.
-The 'Best Practices' and 'Troubleshooting' sections add significant padding.
-Much of this could be cut by 60%+ without losing actionable information.
+The 'Resource Detection' section exhaustively lists what the JSON output already shows.
+The 'Strategic Recommendations' section restates logic that belongs in the script, not the skill.
+The 'Best Practices' and 'Troubleshooting' sections explain things Claude already knows.
+Much of this content could be cut by 60-70% without losing actionable information.

 1 / 3